Transforming a Corpus of 7,000 Pages into Living Knowledge

 How can a non-profit turn 7,000 pages of articles—a vast sea of text—into content that is alive, readable, and meaningful every day?

 This project extends a broader effort to leverage a massive corpus—1,800 articles, 1.8 million words, 7,000 pages—into a discovery system that makes exploration smarter, more meaningful, and deeply human.
 Instead of letting a monumental archive gather digital dust, the goal is to let it speak again—one insight, one quote, one topic at a time.
+The technical workflow behind building this corpus is described in converting Word files to SEO-optimized web pages with AI.

-Closing the Gap with Content
+Closing the audience gap with AI-curated content

 Analytics from the non-profit’s website show a clear pattern: the audience is predominantly aging and male.